-3.20 Nonetheless, the Council starts from a very low base in terms of the general level of grant funding support from Central Government.
-In recognition of this, the Council has been an active member of TACFIG, the Town and Country Financial Issues Group of Town/Country District Councils.
-As a result of the work of TACFIG, there has been some recognition of the problems faced by districts which are neither particularly urban nor rural by Government, in terms of changes in respect of last year's grant settlement.
-As a result, the Authority saw its position improve from ninth lowest grant settlement nationally to fourteenth lowest.
-Nonetheless, a further improvement in grant funding would have a noticeable effect on the ability of the Council to deliver even more service and cross cutting improvements to its residents.
+The Council starts from a very low base in terms of the general level of grant funding support from Central Government.

+In recognition of this, the Council has been an active member of TACFIG, the Town and

+Country Financial Issues Group of Town/Country District Councils.
+As a result of the work of TACFIG, there has been some recognition of the problems faced by districts which are neither particularly urban nor rural by Government, in terms of changes in respect of the 2003/2004 grant settlement.
+The Authority saw its position improve from ninth lowest grant settlement nationally to fourteenth lowest.
+Nonetheless, the Council still receives the lowest grant in Essex by approximately £5.50 plus per head of resident population (the next lowest is Uttlesford).
+A further improvement in grant funding would have a noticeable effect on the ability of the Council to deliver even more service and cross cutting improvements to its residents.